 The Penang Street Art Trail was forged in 2012 by wall mural artist Ernest Zacharevich.
 Ever since its inception, this site has become one of the most famous tourist attractions of Penang, attracting more and more tourists from around the globe every year.

-The art here, based on the lives of real people living in George Town, will no doubt amaze you with its detail and realism.
+The art along the Penang Street Art Trail is based on the lives of real people living in George Town.
+The wall murals will no doubt amaze you with their detail and realism.
+A few highlights around the district include the Brother and Sister on a Swing, Boy on a Bike, and, of course, the world-famous Children on a Bicycle.
 Be sure to charge your camera to snap some wonderful photos!

 Throng Little India for bargains

-One of the best reasons to visit Malaysia, more so than other country in Southeast Asia, is to see its cultural diversity in action.
-And while you may not be planning to visit India anytime soon, you can get an authentic taste of Indian culture and cuisine in George Town’s Little India.
+One of the most compelling reasons to visit Malaysia, more so than any other country in Southeast Asia, is to see its cultural diversity in action.
+All of Malaysia’s three major ethnic groups—Chinese, Malay, and Indian—are well represented in Penang.
+While you’re on the island, be sure to get an authentic taste of Indian culture and cuisine in George Town’s Little India.

 Tour George Town on a trishaw